Were you the jealous seeker?

 full of instinct, shunning, and the comfort of solitude.

 But you are through with make-belief, with yourself being

 a rock of brilliant hues.
 You are through.
 You are accepting

-all that stands here – love. trust. fierce truth – made again and
+all that stands here – love. trust. fierce truth –

 by such brightness.